rzel/iSparse/readme.md

 ![this][sample].![this][finished].

 ### Getting the app on your device
+We plan to release this app on the App Store in approximately October 2013.

-Currently, the only method is to clone this repo, then open the XCode project on a Mac and run it.
-Using this method, you can not run the app on your device unless registered with Apple as an iOS developer.
-Soon, we hope to release this on the app store.
+Until then, you can run this app on your computer by cloning this repo, opening the `.xcodeproject` (installing XCode first, of course) and clicking run.
+This will run on your computer, but you can run this app on your device only if you're registered with the Apple Developer Program.

 [finished]:https://raw.github.com/scottsievert/UROPv6/master/50-reconstruct.png
 [sample]:https://raw.github.com/scottsievert/UROPv6/master/50-sample.png